 - Try not to talk over or interrupt people

 - Ensure proper lighting

 - Don't be late or appear unprepared

 - Don't wait until the last minute to test your technology

 While many of these may seem simple, they can help to ensure everyone is on the same page, with a clear understanding of what’s expected of them.

 Of course, it isn’t just about etiquette.
-To truly realize the potential of hybrid meetings, we have compiled a series of best practices, exercises, and thought processes for you to consider.
+To truly realise the potential of hybrid meetings, we have compiled a series of best practices, exercises and thought processes for you to consider.

-With your technology prepped, and your attendees briefed on the expectations and etiquette, it’s up to the organizer to run a session that makes the most of it all.
+With your technology prepped and your attendees briefed on the expectations and etiquette, it’s up to the organiser to run a session that makes the most of it all.

-To help with this, here are 6 game-changing hybrid meeting best practices for your to incorporate into your next calendar session.
+To help with this, here are six game-changing hybrid meeting best practices for your to incorporate into your next calendar session.

 1. Plan ahead of time (and schedule with remote time in mind)